GerkeLab/TCGApipelines/docs/compare-cgds-vs-liu2018/readme.md

 ### Transformations

-The following columns needed to be transformed:
+The following columns were transformed from their original presentation in **CGDS** to **Liu2018** via the transformations listed below.

   - `os_months` was converted to `OS.time` by multiplying by 30.4375 and
     rounding to the nearest integer.